spree/spree/guides/content/integration/terminology.md

 ## Endpoints

-Endpoints are small standalone web applications that can be subscribed to certain Message Types.
-The integrator delivers and tracks each Message as a Service Request is sent to all of its subscribed Endpoints.
+Endpoints are small standalone web applications that can be subscribed to certain Message types.
+The Integrator delivers and tracks each Message as a Service Request is sent to all of its subscribed Endpoints.
 The Integrator includes lots of existing Endpoints for popular services and applications, but you can also create custom or private Endpoints to help integrate with proprietary systems.

-Any message within the Integrator can be consumed by an Endpoint, with each individual Message resulting in a JSON encoded Message being sent via an HTTP POST request to a pre-configured Endpoint URL.
+Any Message within the Integrator can be consumed by an Endpoint, with each individual Message resulting in a JSON-encoded Message being sent via an `HTTP POST` request to a pre-configured Endpoint URL.

-Using the Integrator's control panel, you can configure a list of the Message Types you want to subscribe to and a list of corresponding Endpoint URLs that will process them.
+Using the Integrator's control panel, you can configure a list of the Message types you want to subscribe to, and a list of corresponding Endpoint URLs that will process them.

 ## Services

-Endpoint expose one or more Service to the outside world.
+Endpoints expose one or more Services to the outside world.
 Each Service maps to an `HTTP POST` method which is implemented in the Endpoint.

-Take the following example from the [Hubspot Integration](hubspot_integration) which exposes a Service for recording new customers in Hubspot.
+Take the following example from the [Hubspot Integration](hubspot_integration), which exposes a Service for recording new customers in Hubspot.

 <pre class="headers"><code>hubspot_endpoint.rb</code></pre>
 ```ruby